chadsansing/airlock-campaign/gm-resources/session-planning/session-7.md

 ### Conflict

 - The Systems Cell wants to find an excuse to imprison the PCs indefinitely to hide the truth: someone sent a human body from millenia ago through the wormhole.
 - The Systems Cell wants to deny the PCs' report; it challenges the foundations of their beliefs too much.
 They believe life originated in this system and that the development of its Holacracy allowded for peaceful evolution, diversification, and specialization.
-The truth is that human survivors from the robots' war of liberation came here in such small numbers that they could erase theirt history and expand without competing for resources.
+The truth is that human survivors from the robots' war of liberation came here in such small numbers that they could erase their history and expand without competing for resources.
 They were a math problem to ensure surival, not a clever cadre of social engineers and lawyers.
 They created meme and myths that perservere to this day.
 - The Systems Cell needs to be convinced of a plan that does not throw the system into Chaos and allows it to plan for the gradual release of new information over time as it sees fit; they can reckon with the military threat Shut poses, but not the existential one.
 - The Systems Cell need to be convinced to put the PCs and their robot in charge of the defense of Cantor.